mariopineda/braitenberg-vehicle-robot/README.md

 * Robot has to include an supplementary circuit "doing something else" other than controlling the robot (e.g. blinking LEDs, etc).

 ## Chassi
-The chassi for the robot has to be well-designed and it needs to make good use of the approved materials.
-The design also needs to be innovative and needs to work properly with the robot circuit and the mechanical (moving) parts.
+The robot chassi has to be well-designed and make good use of the approved materials.
+The design needs to be innovative and needs to work properly with the robot circuit and the mechanical (moving) parts.
 You will be provided with one hardboard and one castor wheel for our chassi.
-In addition you can also use the following materials:
+You can also use the following materials:

 * cardboard
 * salvaged parts from the teardown project